jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_spotlighttoday.md

 Click **Monitor \| Spotlight Today** from the Spotlight ribbon to open Spotlight Today for all monitored connections.

-{% include tip.html content="To open Spotlight Today with a subset of all monitored connections, from the left Connections pane click on a custom view or connection type then click **Spotlight Today** from the display pane.
+{% include tip.html content="You can open Spotlight Today with a subset of all monitored connections.
+From the left Connections pane click on a custom view or connection type then click **Spotlight Today** from the display pane.
 To open Spotlight Today for just one connection, right click on the connection in the Connections pane then click **Spotlight Today** from the display pane." %}

 ## About the Spotlight Today grid